isicnimbizo/isicnimbizo.github.io/content/faq/_index.md

 **Be aware that a visa can take a few months to apply for and receive - apply as soon as you are accepted**

 The Imbizo is not a visa or travel agency and does not have connections with SA Embassies in the various countries.
 Responsibility remains on the student to find out their individual visa requirements by contacting the SA Embassy in the country they live in.
-Applicants must keep the Imbizo Committee up to date of the status of their visa application at all times.
+Applicants must keep the Imbizo Committee up to date on the status of their visa application at all times.

 The Imbizo is aware that some countries are part of the new e-visa program rolled out by the SA Dept Home Affairs.
 Unfortunately this system **does not work**, and we must request that _all applicants apply in person_ at the SA Embassy in the country they live in.
 If you have any questions please contact us directly to discuss.